Are you worried about the health and well-being of your leopard gecko?

 Other signs of happiness will see from your leopard gecko display less activity.

-They will often relax and bask in the heat on a flat rock or the ground.
+They will often relax and bask on a flat rock or the ground in the heat.

-A scared or stressed gecko will not be likely to act in this way, because they will not be as relaxed.
+A scared or stressed gecko will not be likely to act this way because it will not be as relaxed.

 The signs your gecko displays are as close to them speaking to you as they can get, so be sure you are looking for these signals to tell if your gecko is happy.